Tso Moriri

-Tso Moriri or Lake Moriri 4522 m, or "Mountain Lake", is a pristine high-altitude lake and a Ramsar Wetland Site in the remote Changthang Plateau (literally: northern plains) in Leh district of the union territory of Ladakh in India.
-As the largest high-altitude lake entirely within India and Ladakh's Trans-Himalayan region, it spans 26 km north-south and 3-5 km wide.
+Tso Moriri or Lake Moriri ('Mountain Lake'), 4522 m, is a high-altitude lake and a Ramsar wetland site in the remote Changthang Plateau (literally: northern plains) in the Changthang district of the union territory of Ladakh in India.
+As the largest high-altitude lake entirely within India and Ladakh's Trans-Himalayan region, it spans 26 km north-south and 4-8 km wide.
 The lake is fed by three primary glacial streams - Karzok Phu (west), Gyama Phu (north), and Phirse Phu (southwest) - which form extensive marshes at their deltas.
 Though now an endorheic lake due to its blocked southern outlet, Tso Moriri maintains slightly brackish yet palatable waters.
 Its oligotrophic (nutrient-poor), alkaline ecosystem supports unique biodiversity.
 The area gained protection as the Tso Moriri Wetland Conservation Reserve, though accessibility remains limited mostly to summer months.
 Year-round settlements exist only at Karzok village (northwest shore) and military outposts along the eastern banks, enduring the extreme high-altitude climate.

 The nearest airport is 219 km northwest at Leh City, capital of Ladakh, the nearest rail access will be at Miroo station on the under-construction Bhanupli-Leh line.
 Road access to Tso Moriri is available from multiple directions: from the north via Sumdo along the (Miroo-Puga-Sumdo-Mahe Road connecting to Sumdo-Karzok Road; from the south through the under-construction Kiato-Karzok Road (125 km) via the high-altitude Takling La Tunnel (5575 m) from Spiti Valley; and from the northeast/east via the Hanle-Ryul-Tegazhung-Chumur Road network.